mhagglun/Speech-Recognition/README.md

 notebook jupyter
 ```

-The trained model which is saved to `results/model` can then be converted into the TFLite version
+The trained model which is saved to `results/model.h5` can then be converted into the TFLite version

 ```
-python src/model_converter.py -i results/model -o results/model.tflite
+python src/model_converter.py -i results/model.h5 -o results/model
 ```

 ## Dataset